 The appearance is the first step of the judicial process.
 During this stage, the person represented by a lawyer does not generally need to be present.

-This step is crucial, as it is the moment when the attorney get a copy of the evidence, containing the police report of the alleged infraction.
+This step is crucial, as it is the moment when the lawyer will get a copy of the evidence, containing the police report of the alleged infraction.

-In the vast majority of cases and as commonly recommended, a non-guilty plea is registered and the file is postponed to a later date.
-The case is postponed to allow the lawyer to meet with his client, taking his side of the story, and to proceed with the study of the file in order to provide a clear legal opinion.
+In the vast majority of cases and as commonly recommended, a plea of non-guilty will be entered and the case will be postponed to a later date.
+The case is postponed to allow the lawyer to meet with the client, hear their side of the story, and further study the file in order to provide the best legal advice.

-The meeting with the criminal attorney is essential to determine whether a defense can be invoked, in which case a trial date will be set, or if there is a possibility to avoid a criminal record.
-If this is not the case, the defense attorney has a duty to mitigate the consequences of a guilty plea or conviction.
+The initial meeting between a client and their criminal lawyer is essential to determine whether a defence can be invoked, in which case a trial date will be set, or if there is a possibility of avoiding a criminal record.
+If this is not the case, the defense lawyer has a duty to mitigate the consequences of a guilty plea or conviction.

 b) The trial and the sentence

-If a trial is held, the parties shall respectively submit the evidence they have, after which a judge will determine whether the accused is guilty or not of the crime.
-The trial thus serves to bring to light the circumstances surrounding the alleged offense.
+If a trial is held, both the crown and the defence will submit the evidence and favorable arguments submit evidence, after which a judge will determine whether the accused is guilty or not of the crime.
+The trial thus serves to bring to light the circumstances surrounding the alleged offence.

 The burden of proof is on the prosecution.
 In other words, it is up to the Crown prosecutor to prove beyond a reasonable doubt that the accused is guilty.

-It is important to note that many types of defense are possible, for example the violation of a right protected by the Charter or the absence of element(s) constituting the offense, such as the absence of an intent to commit the crime.
+It is important to note that many types of defences are possible, for example the violation of a right protected by the Canadian Charter of Rights or the absence of essential element(s) constituting the offence, such as the lack of intent to commit the crime.

 Oral arguments are presented at the very end of the trial.
-It is during this step that the parties put forward the arguments supporting their respective positions.
+It is during this step that the parties put forward their arguments supporting their respective positions.